 Hank J. Ratner is vice chairman of The Madison Square Garden Company (MSG), a leading media, sports and entertainment company with a portfolio of renowned performance venues, entertainment properties, professional sports teams and television networks.
 A long-time MSG executive, Mr. Ratner assists with setting corporate direction, and works closely with MSG’s executive chairman and chief executive on the overall advancement of the company.
 Mr. Ratner will also be joining MSG’s board of directors.

 The company's powerful and dynamic properties consist of iconic venues: New York’s Madison Square Garden, Radio City Music Hall and Beacon Theatre; the Forum in Inglewood, California; The Chicago Theatre; and the Wang Theatre in Boston.
-In addition, MSG owns and operates professional sports teams, the New York Knicks, Rangers and Liberty; MSG Entertainment and its entertainment properties, including the Radio City Christmas Spectacular, featuring the legendary Rockettes; regional sports and entertainment networks, MSG and MSG+; and Fuse, a national music network.
+In addition, MSG owns and operates professional sports teams, the New York Knicks, Rangers and Liberty; MSG Entertainment and its entertainment properties, including the Radio City Christmas Spectacular, featuring the legendary Rockettes; and regional sports and entertainment networks, MSG and MSG+.

 Mr. Ratner most recently served as MSG's president and chief executive officer from 2009 to 2014.
 Throughout his tenure, Mr. Ratner has been responsible for overseeing the overall daily operations of the business and has played a significant role in spearheading the company’s strategic initiatives and acquisitions, leading to an unprecedented period of dynamic and enduring growth for the company.
 Among his many achievements, he oversaw MSG’s successful spin-off from Cablevision Systems Corporation in 2010 and played a key role in bringing some of the country's landmark venues under MSG management -- The Beacon Theatre, The Chicago Theatre, the Wang Theatre and, most recently, the Forum in Inglewood, CA.